 - Bluetooth Smart (also called Bluetooth LE or BLE).

 Both of these are open standards, meaning anyone can use them.
 Some manufacturers opt to use their own proprietary communication methods.
-In these cases, the sensors may only be able to talk to the devices or software made by that manufacturer, and unfortunately won't work with The Sufferfest app.
+In these cases, the sensors may only be able to talk to the devices or software made by that manufacturer, and unfortunately won't work with The Sufferfest Training System.
 Chalk one up for the Couchlandrians.
 Some sensors transmit simultaneously over both ANT+ and BLE, making it easier to connect to a wide variety of devices.

 Before you enter Sufferlandria to start your workout you'll find yourself on the Ride Check screen.
 This is where you can search for and connect to your devices.
 If you've successfully connected in the past but are now unable to see your sensors, here are a few things to try: